 The Medical Establishment Is Still Missing The Connection Between Nutrition and Bone Health

 Savers know that there are numerous ways to prevent and reverse bone loss, and they don’t have to be complicated or time-consuming.
-In fact, small, but consistent changes, in your daily eating and drinking habits can help to stop bone-loss in its tracks.
+In fact, small, but consistent changes, in your daily eating and drinking habits can help to stop bone loss in its tracks.
 Something as simple as ensuring that you are well hydrated can make an incredible difference in the long term health of your bones.
-The Save Our Bones Program is designed to help you make these changes in an easy, yet effective, way.
+The Osteoporosis Reversal Program is designed to help you make these changes in an easy, yet effective, way.

 Unfortunately, the Medical Establishment fails to promote any of these simple changes.
 Influenced by Big Pharma, they’d rather focus on treating the ‘disease’ by covering-up symptoms with prescription drugs.
 In the unusual cases when supplements are recommended, they are often done so in isolation and without a holistic view of the patient.

-In the Save Our Bones Program’s Blueprint, you’ll find an extensive list of Foundation Foods, which are nutrient-rich foods that are essential for nourishing and building quality bone.
+In the Osteoporosis Reversal Program, you’ll find an extensive list of Foundation Foods, which are nutrient-rich foods that are essential for nourishing and building quality bone.
 You’ll also find a list of Foundation Supplements, and much more.
-In addition to the Blueprint, the Program also includes several bonuses.
-One of them, the Missing Link is an in-depth hydration guide that will teach you everything you need to know about water and bone health.
+In addition, the Program also includes several bonuses.
+One of them, the Osteoporosis Hydration Protocol, is an in-depth hydration guide that will teach you everything you need to know about water and bone health.

 Stop Worrying About Your Bone Loss